 You will not need to be rich or famous to take your part in redeeming the time: what you require for that task is moral imagination joined to right reason….
 Shrug your shoulders at things indifferent; set your face against things evil; and by doing God’s will… find that peace which passeth all understanding.

-This essay in our series of “Timeless Essays” was first published here in December 2012.
+This essay first appeared here in December 2012.

 Portions of this article were excerpted from two public lectures; the first delivered at Columbia University on April 28, 1995, and the second presented at the Russell Kirk Center for Cultural Renewal on July 20, 1997.
 Reprinted with the gracious permission of Modern Age (Fall 2001).